Causes Of Heavy Breathing In Maine Coons

 Heart Disease

-Unfortunately, there are many different illnesses and conditions that can cause heavy breathing in cats, from anemia to pulmonary edema.
+Many different illnesses and conditions can cause heavy breathing in cats, from anemia to pulmonary edema.
+Contact your vet to establish the cause, asap.

 Maine Coon Breathing Problems